Buddhability

 The Grind: Self-Mastery and Success in Business

 Chip Grossman, of Santa Monica, always thought spirituality and business were opposing goals.
-It wasn’t until he encouraged SGI Nichiren Buddhism that he realized their deep ties.
+It wasn’t until he encountered SGI Nichiren Buddhism that he realized their deep ties.
 Today, Chip shares how chanting Nam-myoho-renge-kyo helped him develop the courage and strength to go after his goals and build unshakable happiness.

 View today's episode on YouTube.